Kid-Friendly Guide: How to Explain Ash Wednesday to a Kid?

 • Ashes used on Ash Wednesday symbolize sorrow and repentance.

-• Prayers said during the marking of ashes remind us of our dependence on God and our willingness to change.
+• Prayers said during the marking of ashes remind participants of their dependence on their God and their willingness to change.

 • Lent is a time for reflection, preparation, and self-discipline.